-Article 4B, Section 9 Agriculture
+Article 4B, Section 10 Agriculture

-- A. Farm Stands and Stores - 1.
-At least 70% of gross sales from Farm Stands and 50% of gross sales from Farm Stores shall be from agricultural goods produced on the owner's Farm.
-The Commission may permit the sale of items not produced or grown by the farm operator to meet the 50% threshold, or 70% threshold as the case may be, where it is necessary to supplement the grower's production due to circumstances beyond the producers control, such as weather.
-For agricultural goods not produced or grown by the farm operator, the Commission strongly encourages that they be "CT Grown", as defined by the Connecticut Department of Agriculture. - 2.
-The Farm Stand or Farm Store may only be located on an active farm site. - 3.
-All parking areas shall be in accordance with Article 6. - 4.
-A Farm Store must meet all state and local codes and health requirements. - B. Seasonal Agricultural Signage - 1.
-All signs shall adhere to the requirements of Article 6, except as specifically provided herein. - 2.
+A. Farm Stands and Stores

+1. At least 70% of gross sales from Farm Stands and 50% of gross sales from Farm Stores shall be from agricultural goods produced on the owner's Farm.
+The Commission may permit the sale of items not produced or grown by the farm operator to meet the 50% threshold, or 70% threshold as the case may be, where it is necessary to supplement the grower's production due to circumstances beyond the producer's control, such as weather.
+For agricultural goods not produced or grown by the farm operator, the Commission strongly encourages that they be "CT Grown", as defined by the Connecticut Department of Agriculture.

+- 2. The Farm Stand or Farm Store may only be located on an active farm site - 3.
+The Farm Stand will be positioned so as not to obstruct sight lines and traffic flow - 4.
+All parking areas shall be in accordance with Article 6. - 5.
+A Farm Store must meet all state and local codes and health requirements.

+- 1. All signs shall adhere to the requirements of Article 6, except as specifically provided herein. - 2.
 Seasonal Agricultural Sign (Temporary).
 One sign, either attached or freestanding, is allowed without permit for the purpose of advertising seasonal grown agricultural products for sale on the premises.
 Such sign must be located on the premises of the agricultural business.
 An attached sign may not be more than 5% of the area of the wall to which it is attached.
 A freestanding sign must be constructed of rigid material and may be no more than thirty-two (32) square feet in size.
 A freestanding sign must not obstruct or create a hazard to walkways or motorists. - 3.
 Off Site Directional Signs, intended to aid drivers traveling to agricultural businesses, are allowed without permit, subject to the following: - a.
 Signs shall not exceed four (4) square feet and may not be illuminated. - b.
 Signs shall be allowed only for the purpose of identifying the location of the agricultural business. - c.
-No more than four (4) signs shall be allowed per agricultural business.

-- d.
 Only one sign per business is allowed at any one location. - 4.
-In the event the Commission determines that any sign permitted hereunder has not been maintained in good condition, the Commission may issue a Cease and Desist Order and order the sign to be removed. - C. Temporary Agriculturally Related Uses
+In the event the Commission determines that any sign permitted hereunder has not been maintained in good condition, the Commission may issue a Cease and Desist Order and order the sign to be removed.

-Temporary or seasonal events of limited duration on a Farm which are accessory to agricultural uses, such as educational demonstrations, hay rides, petting zoos, or other similar uses, may be allowed after securing a Certificate of Zoning Compliance from the Zoning Enforcement Officer, provided the applicant has demonstrated that there will be adequate and safe on site parking.
+1. Temporary or seasonal events of limited duration on a Farm which are accessory to agricultural uses, such as educational demonstrations, hay rides, petting zoos, or other similar uses, may be allowed after securing a Certificate of Zoning Compliance from the Zoning Enforcement Officer, provided the applicant has demonstrated that there will be adequate and safe on-site parking.
 The Zoning Enforcement Officer has discretion to require Commission approval if he or she determines that the intensity of the event warrants further review.
-Notwithstanding any provision herein to the contrary, the following types of temporary events of limited duration on a Farm may be allowed after securing a Special Permit in accordance with Article 5: corn mazes, harvest or holiday festivals, weddings, banquets, privately hosted events, bus tours, or other similar uses involving a larger number of visitors.
+Upon recommendation by the Zoning Enforcement Officer for Commission review, the Commission may require the applicant to secure a special permit in accordance with Article 5C, Section 6.